 Which Program Is Right For Me?

-If you’re new to the process of seeking addiction treatment and wondering which these program is right for you, or if you should enter a residential treatment center, take some time while making your decision.
-Many people are enticed by the convenience factor of IOPs and PHPs, but for first-time treatment participants these programs may not be the right choice.
+If you’re new to the process of seeking addiction treatment and wondering which of these programs is right for you, or if you should enter a residential treatment center, take some time while making your decision.
+Many people are enticed by the convenience factor of IOPs and PHPs, but for first-time treatment participants, these programs may not be the right choice.

-Residential drug and alcohol rehab programs are effective for the same reason many people don’t want to attend it: it gets you away from your environment of abuse for an extended period of time.
-You may be serious about treatment, but worried about your job, or family, or social group and how each will fare while you’re gone.
+Residential drug and alcohol rehab programs are effective for the same reason many people don’t want to attend them: it gets you away from your environment of abuse for an extended period of time.
+You may be serious about treatment but worried about your job, or family, or social group and how each will fare while you’re gone.